netdata/netdata/README.md

   Comes with hundreds of alerts out of the box to detect common issues and pitfalls, revealing issues that can easily go unnoticed.

 - :sunglasses: **Low Maintenance**<br/>
-  Fully automated in every aspect: automated dashboards, out-of-the-box alerts, auto-detection and auto-discovery of metrics, easy configuration.
+  Fully automated in every aspect: automated dashboards, out-of-the-box alerts, auto-detection, auto-discovery of metrics, and easily configurable.

 - :star: **Open and Extensible**<br/>
   Netdata is a modular platform that can be extended in all possible ways and it also integrates nicely with other monitoring solutions.